Are you looking for clever upcycled project ideas? Then you will love all of the inspiration in this blog post!

 Did you see the date stamp??
 May 17, 1898!
 All this piece needed was a good cleaning and a bit of furniture wax to give it a nice shine.

 The date reminds me of a gorgeous pair of school desks that we made over.
-They were stamped with an 1898 year also!
+They have a stamp with an 1898 year on the underside of the seat!

 upcycling yard sale finds